 Five reasons to pay taxes with a credit card

 If you face a big tax bite, you don’t have to pay it all right away.
 By putting it on your credit card, you can pay it off over a longer period.
 But keep in mind that an IRS payment plan may be a better option in this case, as the interest rate tends to be lower.

 Minimum spends on signup bonuses are usually a few thousand dollars.
 Reach yours more easily by paying your taxes with your credit card.
 Just make sure that the IRS’s processing fee doesn’t erase what you’d gain from your bonus.

-If you put your taxes on your 0% APR card, you can effectively defer your payments.
+If you’re paying your taxes with a 0% APR card, you can effectively defer your payments.
 Instead of putting your money toward taxes immediately, you can let it grow in a savings account, money market account or certificate of deposit.

 - The rewards are worth more than the fee.